0xsuk/0xsuk.github.io/content/posts/2022-03-25-build-your-own-markdown-editor-with-react.js-and-codemirror-6.md

   - uploads/2022-03-25-12-13-39.png
 ---
 Hi suk here.
 This post explains how to create markdown editor/previewer with React.js / Codemirror 6.
-I'm writing this down because I had to learn how to build markdown editor for my project ([Headless CMS with hackable markdown editor](https://github.com/0xsuk/agitcms)).
+I'm writing this down because I had to learn how to build markdown editor for my project ([a desktop based headless CMS for markdown blogs](https://github.com/0xsuk/agitcms)).
 Hope this post helps someone like me.

 ## Goal of this project